Stephen Kaufer: Personal life

 His wife, Caroline, did not live to see TripAdvisor's full growth and success.
 She died from pancreatic neuroendocrine cancer in 2005 at age 42, leaving Steve to raise their four children, then aged 13, 12, 7, and 5.
 In 2012, he remarried a woman with four kids of her own.

 Through launching the Stephen and Caroline Kaufer Fund for Neuroendocrine Research (and contributing generously to the Caring for Carcinoid Foundation), he has supported medical research related to his wife's devastating illness.

-In July 2021, his estimated Net Worth was $54.3 Million.

 Kaufer is known as a longtime critic of Google for its "dominance in Internet gatekeeping".

 Regarding his own relationship with travel, he has said, "Most people assume I'm an avid traveler who'd like nothing more than to roam the world for three months.
 Not true.
 [TripAdvisor] was born of an average traveler’s desire to plan a great trip for a precious week or two of vacation time."